MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 ## Resources

 For deployed bots, bot-to-bot authentication requires that each participating bot has a valid app ID and password.
-However, you can test skills and skill consumers locally without an app ID and password.
+However, you can test skills and skill consumers locally with the Emulator without an app ID and password.

 ## Application configuration